 The Chief Executive Officer (CEO) plays a vital role in shaping an organization's strategy and achieving corporate goals (Yukl, 2013; Finkelstein, Hambrick & Cannella, 2009).
 As a strategic leader, the CEO is pivotal in making major corporate decisions, managing overall operations, and acting as a liaison between the board of directors and corporate activities.
-Literature suggests that CEO characteristics significantly influence corporate governance, stakeholder relations and organizational performance (Crossland, Zyung, Hiller & Hambrick 2014; Liu, Wei & Xie 2018; You, Wang & Zhang 2020).

-Contemporary studies on strategic leadership have explored how CEO attributes affects corporate decisions and outcomes, limited literature have connected this CEOs influence on firm's sustainable development and competitive advantage.
-Highlighting on some of this characteristics, CEO experience consist of the skills and knowledge acquired through prior executive roles of a CEO.
-Upper Echelons Theory posits this experience as been able to shape CEO's decision-making abilities and understanding of specific situations (Hambrick, 2007; Hambrick, Finkelstein, & Mooney, 2005).
-Gomez-Mejia et al., (2007) considers CEO attribute of nationality as affecting organizational dynamics, influencing managerial behaviors, decision-making styles, and risk preferences due to cultural differences.
-A diversity that enriches leadership approaches and impacts stakeholder perceptions.
+Though existing literatures suggests that CEO characteristics significantly influence corporate governance, stakeholder relations and organizational performance (Crossland, Zyung, Hiller & Hambrick 2014; Liu, Wei & Xie 2018; You, Wang & Zhang 2020).
+Highlighting on some of this characteristics, CEO experience encompasses the skills and knowledge acquired through prior executive roles.
+Nevertheless literature connecting CEO experience to environmental disclosure is limited, Upper Echelons Theory posits that a CEO's decision-making abilities are shaped by their past experiences and understanding of specific situations (Hambrick, 2007; Hambrick, Finkelstein, & Mooney, 2005).
+CEO nationality affects organizational dynamics, influencing managerial behaviors, decision-making styles, and risk preferences due to cultural differences (Gomez-Mejia, Wiseman & Cardona, 2007).
+This diversity enriches leadership approaches and impacts stakeholder perceptions.
 CEO turnover refers to the rate change in leadership within an organization due to factors like retirement, dismissal, or succession occurs and how it can significantly impact firm's strategic direction and overall governance (Huson, Maltesta & Parrino 2004; Clayton, Hartzell & Rosenberg 2005; Zhang & Rajagopalan, 2010).
 CEO control pertains to the influence a CEO holds over decision-making processes within a company and how such authority affects board composition, organizational performance, and the extent of environmental disclosure (Bebchuk & Fried, 2003; Muttakin, Monem & Khan 2018; Walls & Berron, 2017).
 CEO financial expertise on the other hand includes skills in management and financial accounting that facilitate effective leadership, particularly in industries where financial decisions are critical.
-These expertise enables CEOs to interpret financial data accurately and communicate effectively with stakeholders, ultimately guiding firms toward financial success (Brigham & Houston, 2018; Kaplan & Norton, 2000).
+This expertise enables CEOs to interpret financial data accurately and communicate effectively with stakeholders, ultimately guiding firms toward financial success (Brigham & Houston, 2018; Kaplan & Norton, 2000).

-The fundamentals of auditor's independence in ensuring the integrity and objectivity of the audit process and letting auditors assess company's financial health without undue influence from the management underscores the moderating effect of auditor's independence on the over bearing role and influence of CEOs on corporate decisions.
+The fundamentals of auditor's independence in ensuring the integrity and objectivity of the audit process and letting auditors assess company's financial health without undue influence from the management underscores the controlling impact of auditor's independence on the over bearing role and influence of CEOs on corporate decisions.
 Perhaps, because it is essential for maintaining stakeholder trust and enhancing the credibility of financial statements (Francis, 2004; Knechel & Vanstraelen, 2007).
-In conclusion, understanding the interplay between CEO characteristics and environmental disclosure quality is vital for enhancing corporate responsibility and sustainability reporting in emerging economies like Nigeria.
-This knowledge could aid organizations in adopting more effective practices for environmental disclosures and overall governance.
+This study emphasizes the need for understanding the interplay between CEO characteristics and environmental disclosure quality controlled by auditor independence, is vital in promoting corporate responsibility and sustainability reporting especially in an emerging economy like Nigeria and particular the oil and gas sector.